A Ramsey-Tur\'an theory for tilings in graphs: Constructions

 Let $G'$ be obtained from $G^*$ by adding all possible edges inside each $V_i$ whilst maintaining that $S$ is an independent set of size $d$ whenever $S$ is the set of all neighbours of some vertex in $G^*$.
 Note that by the definition, $G'$ does not contain any triangles whose vertex set intersects both $V_1$ and $V_2$.
-It is also clear that $\delta(G')\ge n_0-1-d^2$ because every vertex is nonadjacent to at most $d^2$ vertices in the same part.
+We also have that $\delta(G')\ge n_0-1-d^2$ because every vertex is nonadjacent to at most $d^2$ vertices in the same part.
+Indeed, if $u$ and $v$ lie in the same part $V_i$ and are non-adjacent, then we must have that $u$ has distance 2 to $v$ in $G_0$.
 In addition, we can easily check that $\alpha^*(G')\le \alpha n_0+d^2$.

 Now if $n\in 6\N$ we have that $2n_0=n+2$ whilst if $n\notin 6\N$ we have that $2n_0=n+4$.
 In either case deleting 2 (if $n\in 6\N$) or 4 (if $n\notin 6\N$) vertices from $V_1$, we have that the resulting graph $G$ has $n$ vertices, $\alpha^*(G)\le \alpha n$ and $\de(G)\ge \de(G^*)-4\ge \tfrac{n}{2}-2d^2$.
 Moreover, $G$ contains no $K_3$-factor.
 Indeed, there are no triangles with vertices in both $V_1$ and $V_2$ as previously noted and so any $K_3$-factor in $G$ must induce a $K_3$-factor in $G[V_1]$ and $G[V_2]$.
-However as $|V_1|\neq |V_2| (\mod 3)$ (due to how we deleted vertices from $G^*$), we have that this is impossible.
+However as $|V_1|\neq |V_2| \mod 3$ (due to how we deleted vertices from $G^*$), we have that this is impossible.

 \end{proof}